 Customers need support when dealing with a new product or service, so a FAQ page is a good way to help them understand how to use it or deal with any emerging issues.
 This page might include an easy-to-read manual and a section with answers to frequently asked questions.
 As the product or service strengthens, the FAQ page should be updated, e.g., to include new questions and answers, so that its content remains relevant.

 Customer dissatisfaction is one of the major factors behind customer attrition.
 Feedback is an excellent tool to find out its reasons and determine the changes that might solve customers’ problems.
 Reaching back to customers and thanking them for their feedback will help to get them on your side.

 Customers may write something that they want in feedback, but they will be more likely to do so when you encourage them specifically.
 It is possible to find out what they cannot get from your product or service through surveys or emails.
 As a bonus, this explicit attention to your customers’ opinions and needs may also contribute to reducing customer churn.

-Some customers will churn.
+Customers will eventually churn.
 This is inevitable.
-Focus your customer churn prevention strategy on keeping your core groups of customers, the most loyal ones: such customers spend more and gladly share their satisfaction on social media, helping you win more customers.
+Focus your customer churn prevention strategy on keeping your core groups of customers -- the most loyal ones.
+These customers spend more and gladly share their satisfaction on social media, helping you win more customers.

 Since customer dissatisfaction is one of the major reasons behind customer attrition, knowing the customers’ thoughts and impressions is key to reducing customer churn.
 An effective process of gathering and analyzing feedback will be extremely helpful to this end.